Ethan Fernea: Professional career

-After going unselected in the 2022 NFL Draft, Fernea was signed by the Indianapolis Colts as an undrafted free agent.
-He converted to wide receiver in training camp, but had an insignificant impact in preseason and was waived at the final roster cuts, on August 30.
+Despite his relative lack of playing time in college, Fernea was signed by the Indianapolis Colts as an undrafted free agent after going unselected in the 2022 NFL draft.
+He converted back to wide receiver in training camp, but had an insignificant impact in preseason and was waived during final roster cuts on August 30.
 However, one day after being released, Fernea was re-signed to the Colts' practice squad.
-He was activated from the practice squad for the team's week seven game against the Tennessee Titans, and made his NFL debut in the 10–19 loss, appearing on 10 combined offense and special teams snaps.
+He was activated from the practice squad for the team's Week Seven game against the Tennessee Titans, and made his NFL debut in the 10–19 loss, appearing on 10 combined offense and special teams snaps.
 He signed a reserve/future contract on January 27, 2023.
+He was placed on injured reserve on August 5, 2023, and was waived with an injury settlement five days later.
+He was signed to the practice squad on December 1, 2023.
+He signed a reserve/future contract on January 8, 2024.

+On August 14, 2024, Fernea was waived/injured by the Colts On October 17, he was signed to the practice squad, but released two days later.
+Fernea was signed to the practice squad on October 23, but released a week later.